psakievich/hello-spack/docs/index.md

 ## Add a Variant

-Next let's make that string accessible at compile time through the spack package.
+Next let's make that string accessible at concretization through the spack package.

 ``` console